Git-Harshit/Technical-Blogs/Embedded-Systems.md

 ### Microcontroller

 Example: Clock setting, Power Mode Configuration (could be taken care by Firmware), Peripheral Initialization control.

+## Reset

+Reset instruction clears state and brings the execution back to a starting point.
+- Warm Reset (Soft Reset): It is initiated without completely cutting off power.
+This resets software components but may retain RAM memory.
+It doesn't reinitialize every physical circuit but clears the running state.
+This is faster than cold reset.
+- Cold Reset (Hard Reset): It resets all components of a device, including registers and memory.
+This occurs when the system is power-cycled or restarted manually.

+Types of resets for system reliability and fault-tolerant machanisms:
+- Power-On Reset (POR): This feature ensures the device starts in a known state when power is first applied.
+It resets the system when supply voltage rises above a threshold voltage.
+- Brown-Out Reset (BOR): This is a safeguard that resets the microcontoller when the supply voltage drops below a specific level.
+This prevents the device from operating unpredictably due to insufficient voltage.
+- Watchdog Timer Reset: A Hadware timer that resets the microcontroller if the software fails to reset (also called as kick, service) the timer within a predefined period.
+- Manual Reset: This is initiated by a user, typically using a reset button on the device or via a call to the software reset API.

 # Software Fundamentals